You're Gonna Love Again

-"You're Gonna Love Again" is a song by Australian twin sisters Nervo featuring uncredited songwriting and producing from Swedish DJ Avicii.
+"You're Gonna Love Again" is a song by Australian twin sisters Nervo featuring uncredited songwriting and production from Swedish DJ Avicii.
 The single was released digitally on 4 June 2012 in Australia and the United States and is included on their 2015 album, Collateral.

 "You're Gonna Love Again" was leaked in 2011 and reached number one on the Hype Machine chart.

 Music video

 A music video to accompany the release of "You're Gonna Love Again" was released on YouTube on 2 July 2012.
 It features Australian actress Cleopatra Coleman.